dunbar12138/pix2pix3D/README.md

 ---
 ### Inference

-We provide several scripts to generate the results once you have your pre-trained models downloaded.
+We provide several scripts to generate the results once you download the pre-trained models.

 <p align="center">
 <img src="assets/teaser_gif.gif" width="720" />